rzubek/mies/README.md

   |
   +-- html-templates
   | +-- header.cshtml, footer.cshtml, page.cshtml, etc. ...
+  |     (Razor templates live here)
   |
   +-- raw-files
   | +-- site.css, other static files ...
+  |     (Style sheets etc.)
   |
   +-- theme.yaml: defines the above directories, plus metadata such as theme name
 ```

 `html-templates` is the location of Razor templates, each specified as a .cshtml file.
-None of the template file names are hard-coded into Mies, instead they are referenced by markdown files - so markdown content and template file names need to match up.
+Template file names are *not* hard-coded into Mies, instead they are referenced by markdown files - so markdown content and template file names need to match up.

-Additionally, any static files (like images, javascript files, fonts, etc) can be placed inside `raw-files`.
+Additionally, any static files (like style sheets, images, fonts, etc) can be placed inside `raw-files`.
 They will be copied verbatim into the output directory at build time.

 ## License and Credits